House Training Your Rottweiler

 Right then you're on the track of teaching your dog, baby steps to learning to go outside from the moment you bring your dog home, lessons that once learned, never have to be taught again!

-Just remember, doggies have accidents, just like we spill milk on accident!
+Just remember, doggies have accidents, just like we spill milk by accident!
 They don't know better, and it's your job as it's owner to teach them!
 You're new puppy might not be able to wait for you by the time you get to them and might not go as smooth as mine did, but give them love and CREDIT where it's due.
 No puppy is due a scolding or hit.
 If you're ever going to hit your pet, then you just don't need to have an animal.
 They want nothing more in the world than to be your best friend and companion, and if you show them love, it's what you're going to get back!

 Train Them Well, And They'll Respect You More!